Click on the links within this brief outline for first hand accounts by

 Fairfield Shipbuilding and Engineering Company, Govan in Glasgow from 7

 August 1918, being launched on 1 May 1919 and sold for scrap on 31

 During the interwar years she served in the Atlantic and Mediterranean

-fleets before becoming a training ship at Chatham Naval Base.
+fleets and on the China Station with the Third Destroyer Flotilla (1927)before becoming a training ship at Chatham Naval Base.

 Then, during WWII she spent most of her time operating out of the

 Western Approaches Command where she escorted convoys in the North